-Leinster power past Toulouse to make final
+Leinster power past holders Toulouse to reach final

 Sexton added a second penalty and his inside pass sent Lowe diving over for Leinster's opening try with the Ireland skipper adding the extras.

-The second try arrived on 20 minutes with Sexton making the break and passing to Van der Flier, with the flanker's momentum taking him over.
+The second try arrived on 20 minutes as Sexton made the break and passed on to Van der Flier, with the flanker's momentum taking him over.

-Sexton converted before Thomas Ramos slotted over a penalty after Toulouse overpowered the hosts in a scrum - helped by Tadhg Furlong's absence after the Leinster prop was forced off with an injury.
+Sexton converted and Thomas Ramos slotted over a penalty after Toulouse overpowered the hosts in a scrum - helped by Tadhg Furlong's absence after the Leinster prop was forced off with an injury.

 Another penalty was popped over by Sexton while Toulouse lock Emmanuel Meafou was sin-binned just before the break after repeated infringements.

-Leinster took their foot off the gas in a scrappy second half after grabbing Lowe completed his double after 50 minutes.
+Leinster took their foot off the gas in a scrappy second half after Lowe completed his double on 50 minutes.

-Sexton again provided the pass - a long, looping effort out to the left - to find an unmarked Lowe and wing strolled over.
+Sexton again provided the pass - a long, looping effort out to the left - to find an unmarked Lowe who was able to stroll over.

-Toulouse managed to gain territory for the first time and they were handed a lifeline with 15 minutes left when Tolofua touched down from a rolling maul and Ramos added the conversion.
+Toulouse managed to gain territory for the first time and they were handed a lifeline with 15 minutes remaining when Tolofua touched down from a rolling maul and Ramos added the conversion.

-Ross Byrne a penalty and converted a late Keenan, with the full-back sprinting through a tired defence, as a comprehensive victory was secured.
+Ross Byrne struck a penalty and converted a late Keenan try, with the full-back sprinting through a tired defence as a comprehensive victory was secured.

-The Top 14 champions beat Irish pair Ulster and Munster to make the semi-final but Leinster proved too strong and they match on to the final.
+The Top 14 champions beat Irish pair Ulster and Munster to make the semi-final but Leinster proved too strong and Cullen's men march on to the final.

+"We knew Toulouse played 100 minutes last week and they came here probably not at their best and we were close to ours.
+We have to go again against Racing 92 or La Rochelle, who are two quality sides.

+"We have been a champion team before and we will draw on all of our experiences."

-Leinster: Keenan, J. O'Brien, Ringrose, Henshaw, Lowe, Sexton, Gibson-Park, Porter, Kelleher, Furlong, Molony, Ryan, Doris, van der Flier, Conan.
+Leinster: Keenan; J O'Brien, Ringrose, Henshaw, Lowe; Sexton, Gibson-Park; Porter, Kelleher, Furlong, Molony, Ryan, Doris, Van der Flier, Conan.

 Replacements: Sheehan, Healy, Ala'alatoa, McCarthy, Ruddock, McGrath, R Byrne, Frawley.